ifmelate/n8n-workflow-builder-mcp/README.md

 ## Current status of implementation

 It's in early development stage.
+Basically, it's working - MCP server creates JSON file with n8n workflow that you can copy and paste to worfklow editor in n8n UI.
+Current problems:
-Basically, it's working, but sometimes llm agents put wrong parameters in the request.
+- sometimes llm agents put wrong parameters in the request.
 I plan to find a way to fix this.
-Also, initial prompt does matter.
+- initial prompt does matter.
 If it's not clear, the agent will go wrong way.

 ## Key Features